blomma-dev/odin-recipes/README.md

 I am creating this website for an assignment in The Odin Project, my main goal with this particular project is to strengthen and take a moment to work on my existing HTML and CSS coding skills.
 This particular assignment dives back in to the bare basics of HTML, and repetition is the mother of learning.

-This project can be viewed live at https://blomma-dev.github.io/odin-recipes/

 odin-recipes for training html